ESGF/sproket/README.txt

 Special Field Considerations

     retracted: This is hard coded to ”false”.
 User specified values will be ignored.
     latest:  This is hard coded to ”true”.
 User specified values will be ignored.
-Note this may conflict with any version specifications.
+Note this may conflict with any version specifications, including any ID's that may contain versions.
     replica: This is changed at various points in sproket to ensure users receive one, and only one, copy of each file in a result set.
 User specified values will be ignored.
     data_node: This is hard coded to ”*”.
 User specified values will be ignored.
 See the data_node_priority parameter above for data node control.